SCAR/antarctic-r-packages/antarctic.md

 ### Environmental Data

 - [blueant](https://github.com/AustralianAntarcticDivision/blueant) and its companion package [bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) provide a mechanism to download a range of environmental data including satellite-derived sea ice, sea surface temperature, topography, ocean colour (chlorophyll-*a*), and meteorological data from various providers.
+Many of these data sets can be read and manipulated with <pkg>raster</pkg> and similar packages: the [spatial task view](https://cran.r-project.org/web/views/Spatial.html) is a good resource here.

 - <pkg>rsoi</pkg> downloads the most up to date Southern Oscillation Index, Oceanic Nino Index, and North Pacific Gyre Oscillation data.